aws-solutions-library-samples/guidance-for-creating-a-customized-coding-companion-with-amazon-q-developer/README.md

-# Guidance for Creating a Customized Coding Companion with Amazon CodeWhisperer on AWS
+# Guidance for Creating a Customized Coding Companion with Amazon Q Customizations on AWS

 ## Table of Contents